chatspry/chatspry.java/README.md

 This project relies on Gradle to function, and provides a gradle wrapper in the repo.
 It's expected that you will have a Java install >= 7.
 To build the library artifact, it should be as simple as

-    $ ./gradlew :lib:compile

-and the Android app can be compiled with

-    $ ./gradlew :app:assembleDebug
+    $ ./gradlew compile

-The code will compile against Java 7, and all Java 7 features may be used apart from `try-with-resources` due to lack of support on some versions of Android.
+The code will compile against Java 6, and supports Apache Harmony and Android clients without any workarounds.

-### Project Structure
+### Testing

-All general library code should be placed within the `lib` directory

-Application-specific code should be placed within the `app` directory
+While the code does currently contain JUnit tests, the coverage is incomplete and will be revisited at a later time.
+Code coverage is not a top priority for this library, as there is very little custom code and libraries provided by Square and ReactiveX are already thoroughly tested.